 * The application has several phases and includes requests for a video and an interview.

-Facility dogs are specially trained to work with a professional in the field of education, counseling, medicine, rehabilitation, retirement or other specialty agencies.
+Facility dogs are specially trained to work with a professional in the fields of education, counseling, medicine, rehabilitation, retirement or other specialty agencies.

 Facility dogs must complete and pass the health and temperament testing just like guide and service dogs.
 The facility dog will work many hours on obedience, mostly off lead, and will work with a variety of handlers.
 The dog must be calm, friendly and easily controlled by voice commands.
 The dogs are trained on how to approach and behave with children, adults, elderly and people in wheelchairs or with other forms of mobility issues.